Indiana Delegation travels to Russia

 Partially as a result of Dr. Vasil Pasechnik’s visit to the United States in August, 1999, Indiana's First Lady Judy O’Bannon invited me to join her along with Indiana business, educational and other professionals for a formal visit to Russia from October 1-12.
 The itinerary included Moscow, Novgorod and St. Petersburg.

 Because I was already in Estonia, I only had to travel a few hundred miles from Tartu to Novgorod, Russia where I rendezvoused with the Indiana delegation.

 Victor Kubik in St. Petersburg, Russia

 Our delegation's theme was "Communities Building Community."
-We met with volunteer organizations and district government representatives to share information and insights on the programs that are bringing people in Indiana together.
+We met with volunteer organizations, the media and district government representatives to share information and insights on the programs that are bringing people in Indiana together.
 We discussed efforts currently underway to strengthen communities in Russia.

 Our program is being coordinated by People to People Ambassador Programs which has for over 40 years coordinated international exchange programs as a part of People People International.
 In 1956 this organization was founded by President Dwight D .
 Eisenhower to encourage and facilitate citizen exchanges between nations.

 Here is First Lady Judy O'Bannon's statement of mission for our trip:

 Cities, towns and organizations all over the Indiana have come together with efforts that strengthen their communities.
 At this time, many of them are using the millennium and our statewide Hoosier Millennium program to increase the interest in these efforts.
 Service to our communities is not something new to Indiana.
 However, with our focus on the millennium and several others efforts, our state ahs gained some national attention.
 One result that I am proud to share with is that our state has been asked to send a delegation of community leaders to Russia to meet with local officials, organizations and others to share our approach to community service.